Diffusion Non-Additive Model for Multi-Fidelity Simulations with Tunable Precision: Posterior of DNA Model

 The posterior distribution of \( f(t, \mathbf{x}) \) for \( 0 \leq t < t_L \) can then be expressed as:

-While each component \( p \) is a normal distribution, evaluating this integral directly can be computationally expensive, especially when \( L \) is large.
+While each component \( p \) is a normal distribution, evaluating this integral using Monte Carlo simulations directly can be computationally expensive, especially when \( L \) is large.
 To address this, we extend the approach of \cite{heo2023active} and derive the posterior mean and variance in a closed-form recursive fashion, as stated in the following proposition.

 \begin{proposition} Under the kernel functions \eqref{eq:sqrdexp} and \eqref{eq:Gneiting4}, the posterior mean and variance of $f(t,\mathbf{x})$ given the data $Y_N$ for $0\leq t<t_L$ can be expressed in a recursive fashion: